 A few classroom setup ideas:

 Begin to organize your classroom library by sorting books into popular topics, genres, or even an author series.
+Some teachers prefer leveling books when building their class library.
 I find that books organized in easy to remember chunks of sorting seem to work the best.

 After the books are sorted into stacks, use labels to color code them.
 Colored electrical tape or even washi tape on the spine of the book makes it easy to tag.

 Finally, get the books organized in the library by placing them in book bins.
 Position the book bins on shelves, counters, or tables.
 I find it of great importance to have my book bins forward facing so that students can easily see the covers and are more likely to take interest.